-Proposals can be submitted jointly with ALMA and the partner facilities: JWST, VLA, and VLT.
+Proposals can be submitted jointly with ALMA and the partner facilities: James Webb Space Telescope (JWST), the Very Large Array (VLA), and the Very Large Telescope (VLT).
 Proposers can submit a Joint Proposal to ALMA that also requests time on any or all of the partner facilities or submit a proposal to one of JWST, VLA, or VLT that requests ALMA time.
 The intent of Joint Proposals is to facilitate programs that require observations from multiple facilities to achieve the stated science aims, and the need for the requested data must be described in the Scientific Justification.
 Joint Proposals will follow the users' policies and call for proposals guidelines of each of the requested partner observatories, as well as the extra limitations and rules imposed on Joint Proposals by each observatory.
-Joint proposals must be explicitly specified as such in the ALMA OT and in the submission tools of the partner observatories.
+Joint Proposals must be explicitly specified as such in the ALMA OT and in the submission tools of the partner observatories.

 PIs must submit their Joint Proposals to the observatory that requires the most observing time.
 In the case of ALMA, the relevant time request will be the amount of time requested for the 12-m Array, or the 7-m Array in case of ACA stand-alone proposals.
 In Joint Proposals, ALMA is the "Main" observatory if it is the observatory with the largest time request, otherwise ALMA is the "Partner" observatory.
 The same Joint Proposal cannot be submitted to multiple observatories, i.e., a submitted proposal cannot be under review by another observatory.

 Both ALMA and the partner observatories reserve the right to identify and reject such duplicate submissions.